Skip to main content

 6. Automobile exhaust from attached garages

 To ensure your car isn’t leaking carbon monoxide, have a mechanic check the exhaust system once a year.
-What’s more, never run your car inside an attached garage, even with the garage door open.
+Never run your car inside an attached garage, even with the garage door open.

 By ensuring your appliances are certified, properly ventilating your home, and installing a carbon monoxide detector, you and your family will be less at risk for carbon monoxide poisoning.